-Nitrogen infusion is done either through a pressure vessel like a beer keg or through a Nitrogenator, a device similar to a soda-pop machine.
+Nitrogen infusion is done either through a pressure vessel like a beer keg or through a Nitrogenator, a device similar to a soda pop machine.
 Held under pressure for at least three bars (40 psi) to ensure consistent nitrogen saturation, Nitro coffee is typically dispensed from a stout tap.
-It presents beautifully with foam rising to the top as the coffee itself settles downwards.
-The frothy head contains a sweet and creamy taste, thanks to the natural oils and sugars of the coffee adhering to the nitrogen bubbles.
+It presents beautifully, with foam rising to the top as the coffee itself settles downward.
+The frothy head contains a sweet and creamy taste thanks to the natural oils and sugars of the coffee adhering to the nitrogen bubbles.
 Some people have compared it to beer, but with a smooth coffee flavor and a viscous mouthfeel.

 Nitro versus Regular Cold Brew

 You can technically make nitro coffee with any type of coffee, but your best option is cold brew.
 This is why it's usually taken for granted that the term nitro coffee is interchangeable with nitro cold-brew coffee.

 How is nitro coffee different from regular cold brew?
 Cold-brew coffee is already acknowledged to be better-tasting since it has a smoother yet richer flavor.
 In addition, it is less bitter and less acidic than regular coffee.
 So that's what you're already starting with when you make nitro coffee.

 Nitro coffee, in comparison to regular cold brew, offers a more enhanced experience.
 To begin with, you have that sweet and smooth head of creamy foam.
 It looks cooler and tastes even better.
 Boasting a more involved preparation, nitro coffee is, as expected, also more expensive.

 Certain nitro coffee enthusiasts observe strict rules about enjoying their brew.
 First, they take it cold.
 Second, they take it black.
 Third, they don't drink from a straw.
 Doing otherwise is considered sacrilege.